mrgrain/cdk-esbuild/README.md

 npm install @mrgrain/cdk-esbuild
 ```

-⚠️ When using an older version of npm (4-6), the required peer dependencies have to be installed manually.
-Use this command instead:
+If _peer_ and _optional dependencies_ are not installed automatically (e.g. when using npm v4-6), please use this command to install all of them:

 ```
-npm install @mrgrain/cdk-esbuild @aws-cdk/core @aws-cdk/aws-lambda @aws-cdk/aws-s3-assets @aws-cdk/aws-s3-deployment @aws-cdk/aws-synthetics
+npm install @mrgrain/cdk-esbuild esbuild @aws-cdk/core @aws-cdk/aws-lambda @aws-cdk/aws-s3-assets @aws-cdk/aws-s3-deployment @aws-cdk/aws-synthetics
 ```

 ### AWS Lambda: Serverless function